 Lean Six Sigma Green Belt Certification FMEA

 FMEA is a proactive tool to prevent mistakes and errors in the processes and design.
 When you are doing something for the first time and don’t have enough data to quantify the risks of failure, FMEA can be used.
-Risk management is the process of identifying, assessing and controlling threats to an organisation’s capital and earnings.
+Risk management is the process of identifying, assessing, and controlling threats to an organization’s capital and earnings.
 Risk reduction or “optimization” involves reducing the severity of the loss or the likelihood of the loss from occurring.
 FMEA serves this purpose.
-FMEA is a tricky topic and needs concentration.
+FMEA 6 Sigma is a tricky topic and needs concentration.
 Read this article to understand everything about FMEA.
 A video on our website is also available explaining the tool.

 FMEA – How to solve & tips